winglang/docsite/infrastructure/README.md

 The `SSHSecret` secret stored an SSH private key for use by the Lambda to authenticate against GitHub for SSH access.
 The public keys needs to be registered against a user that has full read/write access to the winglang-docs repo.

+## Auth0 isAuthorized API

+Auth0 needs a way to know if a user is authorized in the preview, so that the user can be granted access to the docs site.

+The flow is:

+User logs in -> Auth0 calls our /isAuthorized API providing the GH username -> Checks GitHub contributor team

+If the user is part of the contributor team in the winglang org, then auth0 will add the WingAlpha role to the user.
+This WingAlpha role is checked by the site to see if the user is authorized to view content.

 # Contributing